Lift the Qi

 - Actions: Tonify Original Qi, Regulate Liver Qi, Raise sinking Spleen Qi

-- Indications: Occasional sluggishness, Fatigue, lethargy., Tired limbs, Supports a healthy immune system, restless sleep, loss of appetite, diarrhea and/or constipation, Occasional digestive disturbances, Occasional depression anxiety, emotional sensitivities such as noise, phobias, aggression, mild territoriality
+- Indications: Occasional sluggishness, Fatigue, lethargy., Tired limbs, Supports a healthy immune system, Occasional anxiety, depression, irritability, or agitation, loss of appetite, diarrhea and/or constipation, Occasional digestive disturbances, emotional sensitivities such as noise, phobias, aggression, mild territoriality, Occasional anxiety in animals, Restless sleep in animals

 - Tongue: pale or lavender